MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/deployment/quest-deployment.md

 There are two methods for testing MRTK3 Projects on Quest

-1. [Quest Link](https://www.meta.com/help/quest/articles/headsets-and-accessories/oculus-link/) for fast iteration and testing
+1. [Meta Quest Link](https://www.meta.com/help/quest/articles/headsets-and-accessories/oculus-link/) for fast iteration and testing

     - Runs in editor, requiring no build and deploy